-Without your awareness, behaviors learned as a girl are preventing you from becoming a woman who is financially independent and free to follow her dreams.
-Click here to read ” and Wealth,” from chapter one of Nice Girls Don’t Get Rich.
+Without your awareness, behaviors learned as a girl could be preventing you from becoming a woman who is financially independent and free to follow her dreams.
+Read the following excerpt from chapter one of Nice Girls Don’t Get Rich.

 : 75 Avoidable Mistakes Women Make with Money

 by Lois P. Frankel, Ph.D.

 Women and Wealth

 Women have been so brainwashed by the destructive female culture that taught them to associate money with sin, evil and everything crude, that it would take an entire book to disentangle the subconscious fears and incredible fantasies that the simple noun “money” evokes in most women.